-Once final plans and specifications have been completed, owners must submit them to the Authority one electronic (PDF) version via email, SC Housing's secure file upload or thumb drive and receive approval before commencing site work or construction.
+Owners must submit full size (24"x36") plans and specifications in electronic (PDF) versions via email, SC Housing's secure file upload or thumb drive and receive approval before commencing site work or construction.
 At all times after award, the owner is responsible for promptly informing the Authority of any changes or alterations which deviate from the final plans and specifications approved by the Authority.
 The owners must not take action on any material change, the site layout, floor plan, elevations or amenities without a completed change order approved by the Authority.
 This includes changes required by local governments to receive building permits.